arzafiruddin/PenguinPoo/README.md

 ### Abdominal Pressures

-The required abdominal pressures of the penguins for the scenarios were calculated using methods discussed in Section V of the article "Projectile Trajectory of Penguin's Faeces and Rectal Pressure Revisited" by Hiroyuki Tajima and Fumiya Fujisawa (2005 Ig Nobel Prize winner).
-The article describes abdominal pressure in terms of previously described kinematics and the following values:
+The required abdominal pressures of the penguins for the scenarios were calculated using methods discussed in Section V of the article "Projectile Trajectory of Penguin's Faeces and Rectal Pressure Revisited" by Hiroyuki Tajima and Fumiya Fujisawa.
+The article describes abdominal pressure in terms of kinematics and the following values:

 > <img src="https://latex.codecogs.com/svg.image?C" title="C" /> = 0.611 (typical coefficient of contraction for penguins)

 > <img src="https://latex.codecogs.com/svg.image?\rho&space;" title="\rho " /> = 1141 kg/m^3 (mass density of penguin feces)

 > <img src="https://latex.codecogs.com/svg.image?r" title="r" /> = 0.004 m (average radius of penguin sphincter)

 > <img src="https://latex.codecogs.com/svg.image?R" title="R" /> = 0.1 m (assumed radius of penguin stomach)

 Based on the terms provided, Bernoulli's theorem for non-viscous feces liquids can be used to determine the required abdominal pressure (<img src="https://latex.codecogs.com/svg.image?P_{a}" title="P_{a}" />) in the following equation: